-To build out the trajectory of emissions, annual population growth and grid emissions factors utilize annual growth projections based on the most current available data are used.
-For the CAP, population data for growth percentages were provided from Insight 2050 and Mid-Ohio Regional Planning Commission (MORPC) specific to the City of Columbus municipal limits.
+To build out the trajectory of emissions, annual population growth and grid emissions factors each utilize an annual growth projection based on the most currently available data.
+For the CAP, population data for growth percentages was provided from Insight 2050 and MORPC specific to the City of Columbus municipal limits.

-Grid emissions data utilizes assumptions about how fossil fuels will be replaced with clean sources in the future (further outlined in Appendix B).
+Grid emissions data utilizes assumptions about how fossil fuels will be replaced with clean sources in the future (further outlined in Appendix C).
 Since HB6 was passed, the State of Ohio effectively does not have a renewable portfolio standard (RPS) to inform the growth scenario.
 It is expected that eminent federal grid decarbonization targets will drive these reductions, and will be reevaluated with all future CAP updates.

 PROJECTED GHG EMISSION CHANGES

 2030 2050

-No Further Action -1.4% +24%
+No Further Action +20% +39%

-CAP Actions -36% -100%
+CAP Actions -45% -100%

-As shown in the Projected GHG Emissions Reduction table, if the No Further Action scenario were to occur, community GHG's would decrease only 1.4% by 2030; and increase 24% by 2050 as compared to the 2013 baseline.
+As shown in the Projected GHG Emissions Reduction table, if the No Further Action scenario were to occur, community GHGs would increase 20% by 2030 and 39% by 2050 as compared to the 2013 Baseline.

-CITY REALM OF CONTROL
+REALM OF CITY CONTROL

-The City of Columbus must operate within their realm of control in relation to regulatory measures that are governed in Ohio at the state level.
+The City of Columbus must operate within its realm of control in relation to regulatory measures that are governed in Ohio at the state level.
 This includes building codes for energy efficiency standards, and renewable energy generation mandates from a RPS.
-To achieve carbon neutrality, the electric grid emissions will play a very large role in the speed overall GHGs are reduced.
+To achieve carbon neutrality, the electric grid emissions will play a very large role in the speed overall GHG emissions are reduced.
 All future CAP updates will strategically review grid emissions decarbonization progress, and realign clean procurement contracting goals accordingly.